Mark E. Smith: The Fall

-The Fall were named after the novel by Albert Camus, and initially consisted of Smith and his friends Martin Bramah, Una Baines and Tony Friel.
+The Fall were named after the 1956 novel by Albert Camus, and initially consisted of Smith and his friends Martin Bramah, Una Baines and Tony Friel.
 By this time, Smith was unemployed, having dropped out of college at the age of 19.
-He gave up his job as a shipping clerk at Salford docks shortly afterward to focus on the band.
+He gave up his job as a shipping clerk at Salford docks shortly afterwards to focus on the band.
 Their early line-up was formed from early members of the punk rock movement.
-However, their music underwent numerous stylistic changes, often concurrently with changes in the group's line-up.
+Their music underwent numerous stylistic changes, often concurrently with changes in the group's line-up.
 The Fall's 40-year career can be broken into five broad periods, based on the band's membership.
-These include their early late 1970s line-up, the classic Fall period of Hanley and dual drummers, the Brix years of 1984-89, their early 1990s revival, and everything after the on-stage fight in New York, after which Hanley quit and Smith was arrested (see below).
+These include their early late 1970s line-up, the classic Fall period of Riley/Scanlon/Hanley, the Brix years of 1984-89, their early 1990s revival, and everything after the on-stage fight in New York, after which Hanley quit and Smith was arrested (see below).

 He married American guitarist and Fall member Brix Smith on 19 July 1983, after they met in April 1983 in Chicago during a Fall American tour.
 She joined the group on guitar and vocals for the album Perverted by Language and co-wrote some of the best-regarded Fall tracks from the period, and is widely credited for introducing a more mainstream, pop-oriented element to the group's sound.
 She remained with the Fall until the couple divorced in 1989.